Skip to Main Content

 2025 Armada Skis

-Armada drop into the new season with some red hot updates to their Declivity X skis.
+Armada drops into the new season with red-hot updates to their Declivity X skis.
 Developed in collaboration with the late, great Tof Henry, these freeride rippers are engineered for speed and stability in big mountain terrain.
-The Declivity X 115, 108, and 102 blend a powerful layup with long, low rocker lines that allow the skier to break the tails free to slash turns at will.
-Strong enough for cliff hucking runouts and loose enough to throw the odd 360, Declivity X skis are a great pick for everyday speed demons and aspiring freeride champs alike.
+The Declivity X 115, 108, and 102 blend a powerful layup with long, low rocker lines that allow the skier to break the tails free to slash turns.
+Strong enough for cliff-hucking runouts and loose enough to throw the odd 360, Declivity X skis are great for everyday speed demons and aspiring freeride champs alike.

-Next up are the all new ARV / ARW 112 and 106.
+Next up are the all-new ARV / ARW 112 and 106.
 These skis come in unisex sizing, although the ARV 112 gets a poplar wood core and an extra 192cm size, compared to the lighter caruba wood core and 165 - 185cm size run on the ARW 112.
 The 112 brings the Armada’s all mountain freestyle ethos to a wider platform, combining long, low rocker lines with plenty of energy, pop, and all mountain stability.
 These are the skis to reach for when it snows a foot overnight and you’re still hunting for pockets of fresh two days later.
-The ARV / ARW 106 feature the exact same construction, so you can just go ahead and pick whichever topsheet suits your style.
-This is a go anywhere, do anything twin capable of performing in the pow and park alike.
+The ARV / ARW 106 features the same construction, so you can pick whichever topsheet suits your style.
+This is a go-anywhere, do-anything twin capable of performing in the pow and park alike.
 If you want to be covered for every eventuality, the ARV / ARW 106 is the one.

 Last but not least, Sammy Carlson’s Whitewalker 116 gets an extra size in a 175cm.
-Armada always bring the heat when it comes to graphics, and we love the retro-futuristic look of the ARV and ARW series, courtesy of artists David Alabo and Ada Zielińska.
-Aside from the subtle changes found on the 112, these skis are available in unisex sizing, so pick your favorite topsheet and get after it!
+Armada always brings the heat when it comes to graphics, and we love the retro-futuristic look of the ARV and ARW series, courtesy of artists David Alabo and Ada Zielińska.
+Aside from the subtle changes found on the 112, these skis are available in unisex sizing, so pick your favorite top sheet and get after it!

 2025 Atomic Skis, Boots & Bindings